 I had witnessed a murder and at the age of 12, became

 the chief witness for the prosecution.
-I return to Ohio seeking to retrace my past and confront my father, who remains incarcerated and in denial of his guilt.
-The film explores not only the collateral damage of violence and its traumatic repercussions, but the beauty of human strength and resilience through seemingly insurmountable odds.
+In the film, I return to Ohio seeking to retrace my past and confront my father, who remains incarcerated and in denial of his guilt.
+The film explores not only the collateral damage of violence and its traumatic repercussions but the beauty of human strength and resilience through seemingly insurmountable odds.

 When I am not behind the camera, I travel as a sought after keynote speaker.
 My strong, passionate message of human resilience, hope and personal triumph over adversity has inspired audiences across the globe.
-I have been featured in Variety, The New York Times, Esquire, USA Today, a TED Speaker and was a recent guest on the Dr. Phil show.
+I have been featured in Variety, The New York Times, Esquire, USA Today, a TED Speaker and a guest on the Dr. Phil show.

 I am a member of IATSE Local 600 International Cinematographers Guild and also have a penchant for Chihuahuas and Motorcycles and reside in Santa Monica, CA.